majkinetor/au/README.md

 Apart from the functions used in the updating process, there are few suggars for regular maintenance of the package:

 - Test-Package
-Quickly `choco pack` and install the package from the current directory.
+Quickly test install and/or uninstall of the package from the current directory with optional parameters.
+This function can be used to start testing in [chocolatey-test-environment](https://github.com/majkinetor/chocolatey-test-environment) via `Vagrant` parameter.

 - Push-Package (alias `pp`)
 Push the latest package using your API key.